 Legal and compliance management acts predominantly in a proactive manner.
 Legal Affairs supports the President & CEO and the businesses in analysing and making decisions on matters involving contract policy, risk management, and regulatory considerations.
 Other key activities are to lead compliance management, and to strengthen and ensure the culture of appropriate conduct and behaviour, both internally and in external business transactions.
 Compliance management is based on the Code of Conduct and relevant group level policies and directives.
 Company-wide control mechanisms and processes are a part of the overall internal control system.

 Human resource management practices and processes play an active role in Wärtsilä's system of internal control.
 Wärtsilä's main human resource management processes with respect to internal control are; compensation and benefits, HR development, recruitment and resourcing management, individual performance management, as well as processes for collecting employee feedback.
-The HR function is responsible for maintaining and developing Wärtsilä's HR processes to enable effective internal control, also at the individual level.
+The HR function is responsible for maintaining and developing Wärtsilä's people related processes to enable effective internal control, also at the individual level.

 Other management systems